 When to schedule a session

 Newborn sessions are designed for babies 14 days and younger.
 The best day to photograph your little one is from day 5-10.
 During this time newborns tend to be sleepier and retain that fresh newborn curl making them easier to pose.
 After 14 days, newborns are less flexible and will not do certain poses, they tend to develop things like colic and baby acne or peeling, they also tend to be more alert and stay awake longer.
 It is extremely important to book your baby's session while you are still pregnant.
 I will initially set your newborn session on a temporary date (usually your due date).
 I know you'll be just excited as I am to capture those little tiny fingers and toes and sweet puckered lips while these fleeting moments last.
 So within a day or 2 after giving birth, simply give me a call and we will select the actual date for your newborn session within the first 5-10 days.
 The session fee and agreement are due at the time of book.
 Your newborn session will take place in my warm comfortable home studio where we will have everything needed.
 I supply all of the backdrops, baskets, hats, headbands, wraps, and props for the session, but you are welcomed to bring some of your own.
 If there is a pose on my website that you particularly like, please be sure to mention it.
-My style tends to lean more toward simple photos that focus on baby.
+My style tends to lean more toward simple photos that focus on baby, however we can style your session with a variety of props as desired if planned well in advance of the session date.
 Be prepared to spend 2-3 hours at my home studio.
 This allows time for feeding, changing, soothing, dressing, and careful posing.
-Family members can relax in another room, watch TV, work, take a nap, surf the net on personal devices, until ready to have their photo taken.
+Family members can relax in another room, watch TV, work, take a nap, surf the net on personal devices, until ready to have their photo taken with baby.

 Feeding your baby